afschowdhury/pls_homework/prog1/README.md

 For while loops, intermediate verification conditions are printed during the WLP traversal.
 The final VC (`precondition => wlp(statements, postcondition)`) is printed by the grammar's `program` rule.

-## AI Tool Usage

-An AI assistant (Cursor with Claude) was used to help implement this project.
-The AI was given the project specification and skeleton code, and assisted with:
-- Designing the AST class hierarchy (Exp subclasses and Stmt subclasses)
-- Implementing the substitute and wlp methods
-- Completing the ANTLR grammar actions
-- Debugging build issues (e.g., ANTLR label conflicts)